Vikaspogu/blog/content/blog/argo-operator-ksops-age.md

 Create a secret with the age private key; the key name must end with .agekey to be detected as an age key:
 ```

+### Secret

-#### Create a secret with the age key in `openshift-gitops` project
+Create a kubernetes secret from the age key in `openshift-gitops` project

 ```bash
 $ cat age.agekey | kubectl create secret generic sops-age --namespace=openshift-gitops \
 --from-file=key.txt=/dev/stdin
 ```

+### Configuration

-#### Update the repo definition of ArgoCD CR to configure KSOPS custom tooling
+Update the `spec.repo`` definition of ArgoCD CR to configure KSOPS custom tooling.
 Below configuration mounts the age secret and installs the KSOPS tool using initContainer

 ```yaml
 repo: